1971 India-Pakistan war: Hero of Longewala passes away in Jodhpur | Entertainment

 BSF records about the Longewala battle state, ''When one of the 23 Punjab boys was killed, Lance Naik Bhairon Singh took his light machine gun and inflicted heavy casualties on the advancing enemy.'' ''It was only their courage and determination to do or die that won the day and Lance Naik Bhairon Singh became a great inspiration to his other comrades on the post,'' official records state.

-Bhairon Singh Rathore's role was essayed by actor Suniel Shetty in the 1997 movie 'Border'.

-Shetty paid tribute to Rathore on Twitter. ''Rest in power Naik Bhairon Singh Ji.
+Actor Suniel Shetty, who essayed Bhairon Singh Rathore's bravery in the 1997 movie 'Border', paid tributes on Twitter. ''Rest in power Naik Bhairon Singh Ji.
 Heartfelt condolences to the family,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)